List of Ultimate Organizations

+This is a list of organizations related to the sport of Ultimate.

 Ultimate

 Ultimate is a type of sports competition using a Frisbee type of flying disc, which is flown between different players.

 There are several different associations that organise such competitions, with different aims and in different regions.

 Players associations

 Players associations are the governing bodies of the sport, tied to a specific region (global, national, or state/regional).
 These are typically independent of professional players leagues like the AUDL or PUL.

 Global

 World Flying Disc Federation

 Founded in 1985, the World Flying Disc Federation (WFDF) oversees the sport globally.
 In May 2013, under the leadership of Robert L. "Nob" Rauch, the WFDF was granted provisional recognition by the International Olympic Committee and is a member of the Association of IOC Recognised International Sports Federations.